 Presence of abnormal semen parameters in the male partner of a couple unable to achieve conception after 1 year of unprotected intercourse.

-Male factor alone contributes to 20% of cases of infertile couples and to an additional 30% to 40% in combination with other factors.
+Male factor alone contributes up to 30% of cases of infertile couples and to an additional 30% to 40% in combination with other factors.

 Most cases are of unknown etiology.